madetech/blog/posts/building-an-agile-team.md

 framework around a team that enables them.

 When pulling together teams you are shaping your delivery process.
-There are three virtues I believe your process should embody:
+There are three virtues I believe your process should embody autonomy, craft and focus.

- - Autonomy
- - Craft
- - Focus

-When your process embodies and enshrines these virtues you will have yourself a good foundation on which to deliver.

 ## Autonomy